industrial-edge/jenkins-cicd/docs/pipeline.md

     ```

 #### - Create Jenkins credentials for Docker Hub
-To successfully pull images form your private docker container repository, you need to configure Jenkins credentials.
+To successfully pull images form your private docker container registry, you need to configure Jenkins credentials.

 1) Go to "Manage Jenkins" section in Home Page.